-When the ants go back to the colony, in addition, their bodies are also covered in Borax.
-This wipes on other ants and gets fed to the colony.
+When the ants go back to the colony their bodies are also covered in Borax.
+It gets fed to the colony.
 Borax gets on everything the ants get near.
 It becomes part of their everyday diet.
-The ants direct each other back to the plate to continue to the process and before you know it, the whole colony is slowly being covered with the agent that kills them.
+The ants also direct each other back to the plate to continue to the process.
+Before you know it, the whole colony is slowly being covered with the agent that kills them.
 What was attractive and sweet for a short-term eventually destroys them.

 I found the process fascinating and was constantly checking the progress.
 At one point the ants were so intent on getting to the sweetness of the sugar-water that they pushed each other into the water.
 There were dead ants all around the plate and the ants kept on pushing through.

-It was like they were acting out before me the very clear effect and ultimately the consequences of sin in our lives.
+They were acting out before me the very clear consequences of sin in our lives.

-Sin often seems awesome for a time.
+Sin often seems thrilling for a time.
 It can be shiny, tasty, attractive and sweet like the sugar-water.
 Stolen glances turn into thrilling moments with someone who seems sweet but is poison for our spirit.
 A moment of pleasure sowing years of pain in our family.
 Sin tastes good initially to get us hooked.
 It uses its power to try to get us to ignore the warning of the Spirit prompting us to flee for our lives.
 No one would sin of Satan brought out a Lake of Fire slide show along with the temptation.

 We have a choice whether we want to keep on going past it or dive headlong into it.
 Once we taste the sin, it is hard to turn away….it is just so sweet.
 We often know it is filled with poison, but don’t want to turn away because it tastes so good.